 A recent study by the Williams Institute revealed that 50% of LGBTQ workers in the U.S. have not come out to their supervisor and 26% are not out to any co-workers.
 This is largely attributable to the fact that employees who came out to at least some people at work were five times more likely to experience discrimination in the workplace.
 Many LGBTQ employees resort to changing their physical appearance, using a different bathroom, or not talking about their personal lives to avoid discrimination.

-According to Alasdair James Scott, a senior consultant at worldwide diversity and inclusion training consultancy PDT Global, coming out is a constant cost-benefit analysis for LGBTQ employees that requires weighing various risks.
+According to Alasdair James Scott, senior consultant at worldwide diversity and inclusion training consultancy PDT Global, coming out is a constant cost-benefit analysis for LGBTQ employees.

 “Many LGBTQ people think a lack of support from colleagues and supervisors, and past experience of discrimination, are often preventing them revealing their authentic selves and identity at work,” Scott told Business News Daily.
 “The importance of a supportive social environment plays a huge role in a person’s coming-out decisions in an organization.”

 While many workplace climates are now more accepting of LGBTQ employees, there is still progress to be made, and not every workplace is welcoming.
 It is your responsibility as an employer to create an inclusive and diverse workplace that openly supports each of your employees.
 Part of this process is learning how to support employees when they come out as LGBTQ.

 There are anti-discrimination laws at the federal and state level to protect LGBTQ workers.
 It is important that you understand these laws to remain compliant; however, you might also want to enforce inclusive policies of your own to create a safe and supportive workplace.